sandragreiner/secpps-ws/README.md

 <a href="https://sse.uni-hildesheim.de/en/staff/prof-dr-klaus-schmid/">Klaus Schmid</a> is Full Professor for Software Engineering at the University of Hildesheim, Germany.

-<a href="https://sse.uni-hildesheim.de/en/staff/dr-rer-nat-holger-eichelberger/">Holger Eichelberger</a> is Post-Doc Researcher at the Software Engineering group at the University of Hildesheim, Germany.
+<a href="https://sse.uni-hildesheim.de/en/staff/dr-rer-nat-holger-eichelberger/">Holger Eichelberger</a> is Senior Researcher at the Software Engineering group at the University of Hildesheim, Germany.

 <a href="https://sse.uni-hildesheim.de/en/staff/dr-christian-severin-sauer/">Christian Sauer</a> is Post-Doc Researcher at the Software Engineering group at the University of Hildesheim, Germany.

 ## Agenda